Altinn/altinn-studio-docs/content/terms/_index.md

 The application also has a metadata representation in the application repository (platform storage), which defines the various element types that an instance of an application can have.

 deprecated term: ~~Service~~

+## Apps

+Short for Altinn Apps.
+See Altinn Apps

 ### Application Developer